Is It Bad to Ask Too Many Questions at Work?

 | Under-asking questions | Appears confident and capable | High risk of major errors and misalignment | Can swing from “independent” to “doesn’t listen” |

-The sweet spot lives in that second row, with a healthy dose of row one when situations genuinely warrant it.
+The sweet spot lives in that second row, with a healthy dose of row one when situations warrant it.
 You’re making informed judgment calls based on experience and available information, but you’re not so proud that you won’t verify when stakes are high or uncertainty is real.

 FAQ